whether Kiez, Schanze, St. Pauli or Alster

 Through the night

-Leaving the South Entrance to SMM you literally step into one of Hamburg’s hottest locations: the Caroline Quarter, part of the „Schanze“, a district filled with trendy fashion boutiques, cosy cafes, as well as hip bars and restaurants.
+Leaving the South Entrance to Hamburg Messe you literally step into one of Hamburg’s hottest locations: the Caroline Quarter, part of the „Schanze“, a district filled with trendy fashion boutiques, cosy cafes, as well as hip bars and restaurants.
 Its neighbour-district Sankt Pauli is home to the world famous Reeperbahn.
 This so called „Kiez“ of Hamburg bursts with clubs and entertainment establishments from theaters to table dance.

 At five o’clock on Sunday mornings, early risers and party people from the Reeperbahn meet at the Hamburg fish market to enjoy the vociferous show performances of the eccentric fish sellers.
 After a breakfast at the fish market, the crowd moves a bit down the Elbe River coast to the Strandperle of Övelgönne, one of the most popular meeting points on Hamburg’s beautiful city beach – a place to fall in love with Hamburg.